|

 plateappeared before her eyes; she spotted its weakness

-thrust again, and he fell, almost taking her with him.
+thrust again and he fell, almost taking her with him.
 Shoulders

-it out, and raised it to deal with the next orc.
+and raised it to deal with the next orc.

-cut in spurts, like fiendish laughter.
+spurts, like fiendish laughter.

 Orcs and Uruk Hai were swarming in nowfive, perhaps six

-of them, were already in the passageclosing on herand
+of them, were closing in on herand there were more behind.

 They must not pass.
-But she needed help

-She waited until the first orc was almost in striking distance.
+She waited until the first orc was almost in striking distance

-Then, with her sword slightly loweredand not needing to
+then, with her sword slightly loweredand not needing to

 feign the fear in her eyesshe began to retreat, drawing

-them deeper into the cave, where she knew the passage narrowed
+them deeper into the cave, where she knew the passage narrowed,

 and the walls would help her.
-The leading orc was so confident

-he did not even raise his sword until it was too late.
+until it was too late.

 ELF!
 She struck when instinct told her it was time, watching